 Examples

-Example of single-level nested fields
+Example of single-level Nested fields

 Field name: tagName.
-Field type: String.
+Field type: Keyword.

 Field name: score.
 Field type: Double.